My Mom's Hummus

 Pour contents into a stockpot and add more water (if needed) to fully submerge the chickpeas.
 Partially cover the pot.
 Simmer until you can squeeze a chickpea easily with 2 fingers, about 45 minutes.

 Drain the chickpeas and let sit for about a minute until fully dried.
 Set aside a few chickpeas for a later garnish (optional).
-Transfer the remaining chickpeas to a food processor with the remaining ingredients and process until smooth.
+Transfer the remaining chickpeas to a food processor with the remaining ingredients and salt and process until smooth.

 Hummus can be kept in an air-tight container in the fridge up to 3-4 days.
 To serve, drizzle with olive oil, add the reserved chickpeas and sprinkle Aleppo pepper (if using).